 - Authority (medical practitioner approval for use required)

-The PBAC also reviews the recommendation of expensive life-saving medications for supply under the Life Saving Drugs Programme (currently in review) and medications that require restricted supply through public and private hospitals such as the PBS Section 100: Highly Specialised Drugs Program or the PBS Section 100: Efficient Funding of Chemotherapy.
+The PBAC also reviews the recommendation of expensive and life-saving medications supply for life-threatening and rare diseases under the Life Saving Drugs Programme (LSDP).
+Medications that require restricted supply through public and private hospitals include the PBS Section 100: Highly Specialised Drugs Program, or the PBS Section 100: Efficient Funding of Chemotherapy.

-Other notable influencers include Medicines Australia, which influences pharmaceutical industry reputation and regulates the advertising and promotion of prescription products, and NPS MedicineWise, which is responsible for prescribing behaviour in Australia.
-In particular, the NPS MedicineWise RADAR program, published three times per annum to coincide with PBAC recommendations, offers health professionals necessary information regarding new PBS-listed treatments.
+Other notable influencers include Medicines Australia (MA), which impacts pharmaceutical industry reputation, and regulates the advertising and promotion of prescription products, and NPS MedicineWise, which is responsible for prescribing behaviour in Australia.
+In particular, the NPS MedicineWise RADAR program regularly publishes online updates offering health professionals timely, independent, evidence-based information on new listings and changes to listings on the PBS.

 Important Points to Keep in Mind

-Submissions fall into three broad categories for both PBS and NIP funding:
+Submissions fall into four broad categories for both PBS and NIP funding:

-Companies must provide major submissions 17 weeks prior to a PBAC meeting, while minor submissions are required 11 weeks prior.
-Sponsors are verbally informed of outcomes within one week, and in writing within three weeks post PBAC meetings.
+Companies must provide major submissions 17 weeks prior to a PBAC meeting, and 11 weeks prior for minor submissions.
+Sponsors are emailed advice of outcomes within one week and receive ratified PBAC minutes for positive recommendations within three weeks post- PBAC meeting.

-In the instance where the PBAC must enter into treatment cost negotiations with the manufacturer, such as for PBS Section 100 listings, PBS listing may be delayed or postponed.
+Public summary documents (PSDs) inform the public of PBAC decisions and the basis for each PBAC outcome.
+PSDs are generally published 16-18 weeks post- PBAC meeting.
+In the instance where the PBAC must enter into treatment cost negotiations with the manufacturer, such as for PBS Section 100 listings, PBS listings may be delayed or postponed.

 Implications for Industry

 The PBS currently covers up to 80 per cent of prescriptions dispensed in community pharmacies.
 However, consumers do carry an out-of-pocket cost or co-pay for their medications.
-The PBS co-payment scheme is adjusted annually every January in line with the Consumer Price Index.
+The PBS co-payment scheme is adjusted each year in January in line with the Consumer Price Index (CPI).

 Within a therapeutic group, the PBS subsidises medicines up to the cost of the lowest-priced drug in the group.
-Those extra costs for medicines carrying a therapeutic group premium are at the expense of the consumer and do not contribute to the consumer’s PBS safety net threshold.
-Under Therapeutic Group Premium Policy, drug substitution by pharmacists is not permitted (note, under Brand Premium Policy as relates to generics, drug substitution is permitted with consumer consent).
-As a result, cost-effectiveness plays an important role, not only in determining whether or not a treatment is PBS listed, but how a brand fits within a tightly regulated pricing scheme.
+Those extra costs for medicines carrying a therapeutic group premium are at the expense of the consumer, and do not contribute to the consumer’s PBS safety net threshold.
+Under Therapeutic Group Premium Policy, drug substitution by pharmacists is not permitted (note, under Brand Premium Policy in relation to generics, drug substitution is permitted with consumer consent).
+As a result, cost-effectiveness plays an important role, not only in determining whether a treatment is PBS listed, but how a brand fits within a tightly regulated pricing scheme.

 Brand Value Beyond Safety and Efficacy

-In order for manufacturers to build and sustain brand value, they must be willing to reach agreements with Government, invest in life-cycle value management initiatives and build relationships and advocacy networks with physicians and prescribers.
+To build and sustain brand value, manufacturers must be willing to reach agreements with Government, invest in life-cycle value management initiatives, and build relationships and advocacy networks with physicians and prescribers.

-GLOBALHealthPR can help you map out and implement your strategy for engaging and communicating to these key players at all levels in Australia.
+GLOBALHealthPR can help you map out and implement your strategy for engaging and communicating with these key stakeholders at all levels in Australia.

 The Latest from Our Blog